trigger-corp/Forge-Documentation/source/api/preferences.rst

     :param string name: the name of the preference you want to save
     :param value: the value to save
-    :param function success: callback to be invoked when no errors occurs
+    :param function() success: callback to be invoked when no errors occurs
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 The preference value given here will override a default value (if one was given).